Configure Multiple Schedulers

 config.
 Save it as

-Note also that we created a dedicated service account
+Also, note that you create a dedicated service account

 system:kube-scheduler to it so that it can acquire the same privileges as

-Please see the kube-scheduler documentation for detailed description of other command line arguments.
+detailed description of other command line arguments and

 Run the second scheduler in the cluster